marioy47/blog-site/posts/webpack-wordpress-config/index.md

 ## SASS

 Enough about JS for now.
-Lets dig into css and sass bundling.
+Lets dig into CSS and SASS Bundling.
 But not only bundling but conversion and generation of CSS from SASS.

 As always, it all begins by installing new packages: